 Intermediate & Advanced Flowchart Symbols

 As you know, flowcharts are made up of a sequence of actions, data, services, and/or materials.
 They illustrate where data is being input and output, where information is being stored, what decisions need to be made, and which people need to be involved.
-In addition to the basics, these intermediate flowchart symbols will help you describe your process with even more detail.
+In addition the basic flowchart conventions, rules, and symbols, these intermediate flowchart symbols will help you describe your process with even more detail.

 Single and multiple document icons show that there are additional points of reference involved in your flowchart.
 You might use these to indicate items like “create an invoice” or “review testing paperwork.”